Cervical Spinal Fusion: What to Expect at Home

 After surgery, you can expect your neck to feel stiff and sore.
 This should improve in the weeks after surgery.
-You may have trouble sitting or standing in one position for very long and may need pain medicine in the weeks after your surgery.
+You may have trouble sitting or standing in one position for very long.

 You may need to wear a neck brace for a while.
 Most people can go back to work after 4 to 6 weeks.
-But it may take a few months to get back to your usual activities, but it may depend on what kind of surgery you had and the type of work and other activities you do.
+But it may take a few months to get back to your usual activities.
+How long it takes depends on what kind of surgery you had and the type of work and other activities you do.

 Your doctor may advise you to work with a physiotherapist to strengthen the muscles around your neck and back.